google/applied-machine-learning-intensive/v2/xx_career_development/08_presenting_with_confidence.md

 [Facilitator should feel free to share their own two values here.]

 Does anyone want to share what 1 or 2 of their values are?
-[Solicit students contributions and respond to each, thanking them for sharing.]
+[Solicit students' contributions and respond to each, thanking them for sharing.]
 -->

 ---